 Understanding Movement for Actors

-By mastering these basics, actors can become more comfortable and confident in their bodies on stage.
+By mastering these basics through rehearsal and practice, actors can become more comfortable and confident in their bodies on stage.

 Exploring Movement Techniques in Physical Theatre

 One of the key elements of physical theatre is the use of movement techniques to convey meaning and emotion.
-These techniques can include everything from the Alexander Technique and Laban Movement Analysis to acrobatics and clowning.
+These techniques can include everything from the Alexander Technique and Laban’s Eight Efforts to acrobatics and clowning.

-By experimenting with different movement techniques, actors can discover new ways to express themselves on stage and create a unique performance.
+By experimenting with different movement techniques and engaging in exploring physicality, actors can discover new ways to express themselves on stage and create unique performances.

 The Principles of Jacques Lecoq’s Approach to Physical Acting